 The Importance of Getting Tested for STDs

 Sexually active individuals use all manner of protective measures during oral, anal, and vaginal sex.
 Many will also practice monogamy while others will abstain from sex in a bid to stay safe.
-As much as you will try the mentioned measures, there is a need for getting tested for STDs due to the reasons highlighted next.
+Even with all such measures, regular tests for STDs are important because of the following reasons.

 If you have unprotected intercourse with your partner for the first time, you may assume that you could have been infected, making it unnecessary to use protection in future sexual encounters.
 However, that is not the case since the infection may not have taken place in that instance.
-By getting tested, you can learn about your health status, which will help you to take protective measures in the future.
+If such persons get tested, they can find about their health status and start using protective measures to prevent future infections.

 An STD that is detected early can be treated successfully.
 A condition like HIV will, for instance, get managed easily if treatment commences at the early stages.

 Not many people would like to learn the truth about their sexual health because of past behavior and other reasons.
-However, worrying that you may or may not have caught an STD is scarier than knowing the truth.
+That is an incorrect position because the truth about your health status is less scarier than the constant state of worry that may result if you do not get a confirmation.
 In most cases, you will not even have an STD, and if it is there, there is a treatment for it.